 4. Student loans

-Student loans are funds that you have to pay back; they basically function like any other loan, with a few differences.
+Student loans for studying abroad are funds that you have to pay back.
+They function like any other loan, with a few differences.
 You can get a student loan from the government or a private bank; it can be a bank from your home country or a foreign bank, in the country you wish to pursue your studies.
 Co-signing (along with parents or legal tutor) is very common for private student loans since most teenagers don't have the credit history to get a loan of such a size.

 However, student loans that you can get from the government tend to be more favourable, as the rates are usually lower.